Kobyla (mountain)

-Kobula is a mountain in the Ukrainian Carpathians within Rakhiv district of Transcarpathian region.
+Kobyla is a mountain in the Ukrainian Carpathians within Rakhiv Raion, Zakarpattia Oblast.

 Its peak height is 1177 m above sea level.
 The western, southern and eastern slopes of the mountain are very steep, while the north slope just passes in a gentle continuing ridge that extends north to the Svydovets range.
 Although its slopes are forested, the top is covered in meadow.

-At the foot of the mountain village lie Kobyletska Polyana (northwest) and Kosovska Polyana village (south-east).
+At the foot of the mountain village lie Kobyletska Poliana (northwest) and Kosivska Poliana village (south-east).
 To the south of the summit is Kobyletska pass.

 Legend

-In the village of Polyana Kobyletska there is a legend of its founders.
+In the village of Kobyletska Poliana there is a legend of its founders.
 People say that the village was named after the mare that while Robin in the area went to the summit with four bags of gold.
 Past it were Hungarians, who at that time fought with Opryshky.
 Opryshky died, and the mare went to the cave with bags of gold and never returned.

 Since Kobyletska Polyana village called, and the mountain is called mares.